 The current owner services this route using a 2004 Ford E450 18′ Cutaway truck (approximately 275k miles).
 This truck is not included in the sale but is available to purchase as a separate transaction.
 Estimated value is $10k.
-Common delivery vehicles used for this type of business are box trucks or cargo trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+Common delivery vehicles used for this type of business are box trucks or trailers.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $98,898 per year, minus your above mentioned expenses of $15,002 gives you $83,896 in net income or cash flow.

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
 The selling price of this route is $175,000 based on a weekly sales average of $10,566; you come up with a selling ratio of less than 17:1.

 Do I have to pay for inventory or purchase product up front?

 No, you do not have any out of pocket expenses when purchasing your inventory.
 You are however responsible for any inventory that cannot be accounted for through your sales.
 As long as you run the business as it is designed to operate, you will not have any out of pocket expenses or losses.

 Who is responsible for damaged or out of date product?